-Hergest Croft Gardens extend over 28 ha (70 acres) with more than five thousand rare trees and shrubs described as "one of the finest collections of trees and shrubs in the British Isles".
-The Gardens hold the UK Naitonal Collections of Maples, birches and Zelkovas.
+Hergest Croft Gardens extend over 28 ha (70 acres) with more than five thousand rare trees and shrubs.
+Described as "one of the finest collections of trees and shrubs in the British Isles", the Gardens hold the UK National Collections of Maples, Birches and Zelkovas.
 The six distinct areas are Hergest Croft, the Azalea Garden, the Maple Grove, the Kitchen Garden, the Park and Park Wood.

 The Azalea Garden is dominated by a massive avenue of blue cedars planted in 1900.
 Spectacular azaleas combine with a huge range of exotic champion trees.
 The avenue is carpeted with daffodils in spring.
 Look out also for one of the UK's largest specimens of the rare "Paper Handkerchief" tree, Davidia involucrata.

 From 1985 this area was planted with new and re-introduced species following the re-opening of China to western plant collecters, many of whom are friends of the family, including Roy Lancaster and Chris Brickell.
 Many of these species are the only ones growing in the UK.
 At the top of the Maple Grove is the Millennium Seat carved by Jim Partridge and Liz Warmsley out of an oak trunk that fell in the Park in 2000.
 From here there are spectacular views across the surrounding countryside to the Malvern Hills and May Hill in Gloucestershire.

 The Kitchen Garden contains a traditional vegetable and fruit garden with many rare varieties.
 The Spring Border, full of bulbs, lies under a avenue of ancient apple trees, Next to it is a long double herbaceous border, originally planted in the early 20th century.
 There are iris borders and a collection of English and old fashioned roses.